How to Deal With an Uncooperative Landlord

-When I moved into my first apartment after college, I was thrilled about finally having my own place.
-What I didn’t count on was the family of mice that would also make a home in my cozy space.
-Despite living with rodent roommates for more than six months, my landlord didn’t seem to care much about helping me resolve the situation.
-Needless to say, the second my lease was up, I bid those furry ‘friends’ adieu.
+Imagine you moved into your first apartment after college, and you were thrilled about finally having your own place.
+What you didn’t count on was the family of mice that would also make a home in your cozy space.
+Despite living with rodent roommates for more than six months, your landlord didn’t seem to care much about helping you resolve the situation.
+Needless to say, the second your lease was up, you decided to bid those furry “friends” adieu.

-Once you sign a lease, your landlord may request a security deposit to cover any damages made when you’re renting.
-While this amount can be costly—often equal to your first month’s rent—your state may have legal limits to what you can be charged.
-If your deposit amount seems outrageous, read through your state’s tenant laws to prevent yourself from being scammed.
-Also, take care to document all minor scratches, scuffs and stains present on move-in day.
+Once you sign a lease, your landlord may request a security deposit to help cover any damages made when you’re renting.
+While this amount is often equal to your first month’s rent, your state may have legal limits to what you can be charged, notes Apartment Therapy.
+If your deposit amount seems high, read through your state’s tenant laws to help make sure you aren’t being scammed.
+Also, take care to document all scratches, scuffs and stains present on move-in day, says Trulia.
 The last thing you want is to be charged for damage that wasn’t your fault.

+Most state and local laws require landlords to maintain a safe living environment for their tenants, including taking care of certain repairs, notes Trulia.
 It can be annoying when your landlord ignores requests for small repairs or is slow to recognize there’s a problem.
-As a renter you shouldn’t have to deal with a leaky faucet that keeps you up at night or a torn screen that invites creepy crawlers inside, but in most cases, you can’t withhold rent when minor details like these aren’t fixed.
-If initial attempts to get your landlord’s attention don’t succeed, try these steps to address the issue:
+However, in most cases you cannot withhold rent when minor issues aren’t fixed, says Trulia.
+If initial attempts to get your landlord’s attention don’t succeed, try these steps from Trulia to address the issue:

 - Write it down: A written request given to your landlord can be a great reminder and provides an opportunity for you to give a detailed description of the problem(s) you’re having.